-In real-life, we are moving around on our feet quite a bit, walking, occasionally squatting, and periodically dancing, cycling, or running.
+In real life, we move around on our feet quite a bit, walking, occasionally squatting, and periodically dancing, cycling, or running.
 You can ready and train your feet for these variable movements by practicing dynamic yoga sequences.
 The most obvious choices are Surya Namaskar (Sun Salutations) and Chandra Namaskar (Moon Salutations), but I suggest that you can also allow yourself some creative license to invent your own dynamic movement using yoga poses.
-Keep a playful, yet focused attention as you move in and out of various yoga poses with a clear awareness of your feet.
+Keep a playful yet focused attention as you move in and out of various yoga poses with a clear awareness of your feet.

 Want more relief for foot pain?
 Try these suggestions from YogaUOnline and writer Jennifer Williams-Fields: Six Yoga Poses for Achy Feet.

 Want to deepen your practice?
 Join Dr. Baxter Bell on our Premium Practice Channel.